cmlmanni/vibe_coding_interview_kit/task1_instructions.md

 ## Instructions

-Write a Python script that prints a right-angled triangle using stars (`*`) with a height of 5.
+Write a script that prints a right-angled triangle using stars (`*`) with a height of 5.

 **Example Output:**